Mahmoud Saeed: Saddam City

 According to the author, the original transcript of the novel included two additional chapters.
-These, however were censored from the novel by the Arab literature guild in Damascus, Syria.
-Because of this, he instead initially published it in a pen name, Mustafa Ali Nooman in 1981.
+These, however, were censored from the novel by the Arab literature guild in Damascus, Syria.
+Because of this, he instead initially published it under a pen name, Mustafa Ali Nooman in 1981.
 The book was republished in Cairo, Egypt under his real name in 2006.

+Death

+Saeed died in Chicago, Illinois, on 28 January 2025, at the age of 86.